-Scoring: 2 points 1 point 0 points Materials meet ALL of the requirements of this indicator.
-Materials DO NOT meet ALL of the requirements of this indicator.
-Materials DO NOT meet ANY of the requirements of this indicator.
-Text-specific and text-dependent questions and tasks support students in making meaning of the core understandings of the texts being studied.
-Teacher materials provide support for planning and implementation of text-based questions and tasks.
-Text-specific and text-dependent questions and tasks support students in making meaning of the core understandings of the texts being studied.
-Teacher materials provide support for planning and implementation of text-based questions and tasks.
-Text-specific and text-dependent questions and tasks support students in making meaning of the core understandings of the texts being studied.
-Teacher materials provide support for planning and implementation of text-based questions and tasks.
+- Text-specific and text-dependent questions and tasks support students in making meaning of the core understandings of the texts being studied. - Teacher materials provide support for planning and implementation of text-specific and/or text-dependent questions, tasks, and assignments.

+- Text-specific and text-dependent questions and tasks support students in making meaning of the core understandings of the texts being studied. - Teacher materials provide support for planning and implementation of text-specific and/or text-dependent questions, tasks, and assignments.

+- Text-specific and text-dependent questions and tasks support students in making meaning of the core understandings of the texts being studied. - Teacher materials provide support for planning and implementation of text-specific and/or text-dependent questions, tasks, and assignments.

-Questions that prompt thinking, speaking, and/or writing tasks focus on the central ideas and key details of the text, rather than focusing on superficial or peripheral aspects of a text (drawing the reader outside of the text).
+Questions that prompt thinking, speaking, and/or writing tasks focus on the central ideas and key details of the text, rather than superficial or peripheral aspects of a text.
 Reading and writing (and speaking and listening) are done in a cohesive learning environment, rather than separated out as discrete tasks (with rare exceptions where appropriate).